geogardenclub/geogardenclub.github.io/docs/user-guide/beds.md

 # Beds

-:::tip How (and why!) to define beds.
+:::tip How (and why) to define beds.
 :::

 For some gardens, it makes sense to have only a single bed.
 For example, a garden that consists of a single 4x8 raised bed can be represented just fine by a Garden with a single Bed.